-To help you choose the correct choke tube for each hunting and shooting situation, Invector choke tubes are inscribed on the side with the patterns they produce with both lead and steel shot.
-Each Invector tube also has notches in the top rim of the tube (Figure 15, page 24).
+To help you choose the correct choke tube for each hunting and shooting situation, all Invector-Plus choke tubes are inscribed on the side with the patterns they produce with both lead and steel shot.
+Each Invector-Plus tube also has notches in the top rim of the tube (Figure 15, page 24).
 These notches are a code to allow you to determine the choke designation while the tube is installed.
 Rim notches refer specifically to lead shot.
-Use the charts on this page to cross-reference from lead to steel, and determine the appropriate tubes for your ammunition and hunting/shooting situation.
+Use the charts on this page to cross-reference from lead shot to steel shot, and determine the appropriate tubes for your ammunition and hunting/ shooting situation.

 Several choke tubes are supplied with your shotgun.
 The choke tubes listed are also available as accessories.
 Remember, WinChoke, Standard Invector and Invector-Plus tubes are not interchangeable.
-Before removing or installing tubes, or reading the rim notch code, make sure your shotgun is completely unloaded and the "safety" is in the on safe position.
+Invector-Plus tubes are for Winchester shotguns with back-bored barrels only.
+Before removing or installing tubes, or reading the rim notch code, make sure your shotgun is completely unloaded.